Venezuelan opposition figures and five Spanish activists released from prison

 Magdalena Grono conveyed the greetings of the European Union leadership to the head of state.

-The European Union Special Representative emphasized that this process had contributed significantly to ensuring lasting peace in the region.
-Magdalena Grono said that the EU member states also support the peace achieved between Azerbaijan and Armenia.
+The European Union Special Representative emphasised that this process had contributed significantly to ensuring lasting peace in the region.
+Magdalena Grono said that the European Union member states also support the peace achieved between Azerbaijan and Armenia.

-She expressed the European Union’s readiness to support the process of implementing the agreed issues between the two countries, including the transport corridor.
+She expressed the EU’s readiness to support the process of implementing the agreed issues between the two countries, including the transport corridor.

-President Aliyev expressed his gratitude for the greetings and congratulations, and asked to convey his regards to the leadership of the European Union.
+President Aliyev expressed his gratitude for the greetings and congratulations, and asked to convey his regards to the leadership of the EU.

-The Azerbaijani President highlighted the significance of the outcomes achieved in Washington, particularly emphasizing the role of the United States of America in this process.
+The Azerbaijani President highlighted the significance of the outcomes achieved in Washington, particularly emphasising the role of the United States of America in this process.

 President Aliyev also described the Washington Declaration, signed with the mediation of the U.S., the initialing of the peace agreement and the joint appeal of Azerbaijan and Armenia on the dissolution of the Minsk Group as important steps undertaken in the peace process.